 Panoramic tour of Bucharest and exploring its historic buildings

-Today we’ll make our way to Bucharest, Romania’s largest city and capital, where we’ll embark on a panoramic tour and have lunch.
+Today we’ll make our way to Bucharest, Romania’s largest city and capital, where we’ll have lunch and embark on a panoramic tour.
 Afterwards, explore Bucharest’s grand monuments and leafy, old-world boulevards on a city tour that includes a choice of entrances.
 Unforgettable Moment: You can visit the infamous People’s Palace, the grandiose, sprawling, and never-completed administrative building initiated by dictator Nicolae Ceausescu.
 Alternatively, take a fascinating walking tour of Manuc’s Inn, Bucharest’s oldest hotel building, which was built as a way station for caravans and surrounds a large open courtyard.
 Dinner is included at your hotel.

 Transfer to the airport for your return flight home.

 Complete your sweeping European getaway with three more nights in charming Amsterdam.
 You’ll cruise the UNESCO-listed canals of this creative city, explore Dutch art and history at the Rijksmuseum, and discover the joys of the countryside (windmills, too!) when you join an optional tour to Zaanse Schans & Edam.
-A walking tour of Dusseldorf is an added boon — don’t miss this true Dutch treat!
+An orientation walk of Dusseldorf is an added boon — don’t miss this true Dutch treat!

 Dusseldorf orientation walk before Amsterdam

-Transfer to Amsterdam, stopping off along the way in Dusseldorf for a walking tour.
+Transfer to Amsterdam, stopping off along the way in Dusseldorf for an orientation walk.